An inactive interim in local history

 It’s not known what the name Uzachile or Ossachile might mean.
 “It’s clear that they were connected to Timucua speakers who later lived in the region the Spanish colonial authorities knew as Yustaga,” says Doug.
 “The dialect of this area is known from two letters written in the 17th century, and a western dialect is probably also represented by the document translations into Timucua organized by Gregorio de Movilla.
-Our knowledge of the language will forever remain incomplete but it is also entirely possible that this is not actually a Timucua name but rather a name derived from the neighboring Apalachee people, who spoke a Muskogean language even less well-understood than Timucua, but which was part of a still-living family of languages.
+Our knowledge of the language will forever remain incomplete but it is also entirely possible that this is not actually a Timucua name but rather a name derived from the neighboring Apalachee people, who spoke a Muskogean language even less well-understood than Timucua.
 We just don’t know.”

 Uzachile is not mentioned in documents after the time of De Soto’s attack; in later decades, the capital of Yustaga was Cotocochuni or Potohiriba.
 This didn’t stop cartographers from including it in later maps, generally under the “Ossachile” spelling.
-It first appears on a 1684 map by French cartographer Jean B. L. Franquelin.
+It first appears on a map by French cartographer Jean B. L. Franquelin more than 150 years after the fact in 1684.
 As with many colonial European maps, Franquelin’s geography is warped to a fanciful degree and bears almost no relation to reality.
 “Orthography and geography were both fairly fluid in those days,” says Doug.
 “Many early maps were scattered with names drawn from exploration accounts without the usual latitudinal and longitudinal precision we take for granted.”
-It features such errors as mountains in the Florida Panhandle, a giant inland sea roughly at present-day Atlanta, and even real towns are placed in totally incorrect places.
-Ossachile is case in point; Franquelin relocates this Panhandle town last documented 150 years earlier far to the north of the Timucua missions of the First Coast.
+It features such errors as mountains in the Florida Panhandle, a giant inland sea roughly at present-day Atlanta, and towns are placed in totally incorrect locations.
+Ossachile is case in point; Franquelin relocates this Panhandle town far to the north of the Timucua missions of the First Coast.

 Jean B.L.
 Franquelin’s 1684 map shows Ossachile north of the First Coast area.
 It’s located north along a road connecting to a river that’s possibly meant to be the St. Johns.